peachpiecompiler/peachpie-docs/docs/scenarios/beginner/using-package.md

 Time Elapsed 00:00:02.45
 ```

-## Referencing library
+## Referencing the library

 ### A. Referencing a `<ProjectReference>`

-In case the library is a part of a .NET solution, it can be referenced as a .NET project.
+In case the library is part of a .NET solution, it can be referenced as a .NET project.

-> *Open the `.csproj` file and add following code snippet.
+> *Open the `.csproj` file and add the following code snippet.
 Alter the `Include` value to point to your `library.msbuildproj` file.*

 ```xml
 <ItemGroup>